asen/smg/docs/index.md

 * arbitrary number of vars per object/graph allowed (though defining more than 10 is rarely a good idea)
-* single instance/config can specify and work with different update periods - like evey minute, every 5 minutes (the default as in mrtg), every hour etc.
+* single instance/config can specify and work with different update periods - like evey minute (the default), every 5 minutes, every hour etc.
 * script\_outputting\_var\_value.sh can be a mrtg helper script (with max 2 vars)
 * Multi-colos support.
-One can have multiple instances spread across diff geo locations but use single UI access point for all.
+One can have multiple instances spread across different geo locations but use single UI access point for all.
 * Built in monitoring (as of 0.2+)

 See concepts overview below for more details.

 <a name="ui-orient" />

 ### UI orientation

 SMG's main page (/) displays a list of [configured top-level